Troy Corser: Career

-For the 2009 WSBK season Corser signed with BMW to ride alongside Ruben Xaus on BMW's new superbike.
+For the 2009 WSBK season, Corser signed with BMW to ride alongside Ruben Xaus on BMW's new superbike.
 His best result in the first half of the season was an 8th place in the opener at Philip Island, although there were several other minor points finishes.
 Strong results later in the season saw him finish 13th overall.

 Corser and Xaus continued with the team for 2010.
 Corser scored two fifth places at Assen, he took BMW's first ever WSBK podium in race two at Monza, aided by a first-lap collision between Xaus, Jonathan Rea and Toseland.
 He also took pole at Misano and had scored in every race until being forced to miss Brno following a practice crash.

-Troy has been on pole at Philip Island and Valencia four times, equalling a championship record for a single track.
+Corser has been on pole at Philip Island and Valencia four times, equalling a championship record for a single track.
 Of the eight cases of a rider having 10 or more podium finishes at a particular circuit, Troy has four - 13 at Misano, 11 each at Laguna Seca and Philip Island, and 10 at Donington Park.